This recipe for Green Beans with Toasted Walnuts and Prosciutto may just become the star of your meal!

-Not this.
-This recipe for Green Beans with Toasted Walnuts and Prosciutto is not only easy to make, it's a great addition to any dinner, from simple Oven Roasted Chicken, BBQ steak, or a roast.
+And now, added to the line-up this recipe for Green Beans with Toasted Walnuts and Prosciutto which is not only easy to make, it's a great addition to any dinner, from simple Oven Roasted Chicken, BBQ steak, or a roast.

 Do I have to use prosciutto in this recipe?

 No, no you don't.
 If you don't have Prosciutto you can substitute bacon.
 When you use bacon, cook it first.
 You can then use some of the bacon fat along with the oil, or drain the fat completely after cooking.
 I like to use about one tablespoon of the bacon fat along with two tablespoons of extra virgin olive oil when I use bacon.
 Flavortown!

 This recipe instructs you to blanch the beans before finishing in the skillet.